hrishim/llvl_prog1_book/src/integer_inst.md

 # Integer Instructions

 We have already used two arithmetic instructions - **add** and **cmp** - in the previous section.
 In this section we introduce a few more commonly used integer instructions.
-Line before we will do this through a series of assembly programs.
-For some of the programs we have provided the explanation in pseudo code.
-This is an opportunity for the reader to write the assembly program by themselves in the specified file.
+Like earlier, we will do this through a series of assembly programs.
+For some of the programs we have provided the explanation in pseudo code only.
+This is an opportunity for you to write the assembly program by yourself.

-Exercises:

-- Find the sum of numbers in an array (ADD)
-- Find the maximum number in an Array (CMP, BR, Jump)
-- CLZ with loop
-- CLZ with instruction
-- Number of days in a month
-- Matrix subtraction (SUB)
-- Matrix subtraction (ADD)
-- Fibonacci iterative
-- Factorial (MUL)

 ## Sum of numbers in an array